 2. To approve the payment of Directors' Fees of RM7,000.00 per month to each Non-Executive Director of the Company for the period from 12 December 2020 until the next Annual General Meeting of the Company to be held in 2021.

-Resolution 1 To approve the payment of Directors' remuneration (excluding Directors' fees) to the 3 Non-Executive Directors of the Company up to an amount of RM473,100.00 for the period from 12 December 2020 until the next Annual General Meeting of the Company to be held in 2021.
-Resolution 2 4.
-To re-elect the following Directors retiring pursuant to Clause 117 of the Company's Constitution:-Resolution 3 Dato' Ng Sooi Lin a) Kee Mustafa Resolution 4 b) To re-elect Tan Sri Datuk Seri Panglima Richard Malanjum who retires pursuant to Clause 5.
-107 of the Company's Constitution.
-Resolution 5 To re-appoint Messrs Ernst & Young PLT as Auditors of the Company and to authorise the 6.
-Directors to fix their remuneration.
-Resolution 6
+3. To approve the payment of Directors' remuneration (excluding Directors' fees) to the Non-Executive Directors of the Company up to an amount of RM473,100.00 for the period from 12 December 2020 until the next Annual General Meeting of the Company to be held in 2021.

+- To re-elect the following Directors retiring pursuant to Clause 117 of the Company's Constitution: - a) Dato' Ng Sooi Lin b) Kee Mustafa

+To re-elect Tan Sri Datuk Seri Panglima Richard Malanjum who retires pursuant to Clause 107 of the Company's Constitution.

+6. To re-appoint Messrs Ernst & Young PLT as Auditors of the Company and to authorise the Directors to fix their remuneration.